siglens/siglens-docs/docs/spl-docs/evaluation-functions/trig-hyperbolic-functions.md

 ... | eval n=sin(1)
 ```

-The following search calculates the sine of pi divided by 180 and then multiplied by 90.
+The following search calculates the sine of π divided by 180 and then multiplied by 90.

 ```
 ... | eval n=sin(90 * pi()/180)